-- "trifle, knick-knack," by c.1820, earlier "mechanical contrivance" (1630s), originally "showy person" (1610s), of uncertain origin.
+- also jimcrack, "trifle, knick-knack," by c.
+1820, earlier "mechanical contrivance" (1630s), originally "showy person" (1610s), of uncertain origin.
 Perhaps an alteration of Middle English gibecrake, the name of some kind of ornament on wooden furniture (mid-14c.), which is perhaps from Old French giber "to rattle, shake" + some special sense of Middle English crak "sharp noise, crack."
 In 18c.-19c. gimcrack also could mean "person who has a turn for mechanical contrivances."

 - gimlet (n.)

 - by 1828, representing the colloquial contraction of give me.
-To have the gimmes "be eagerly greedy" is from 1927; gimme cap attested by 1978.
+To have the gimmes "be eagerly greedy" is from 1918; gimme cap attested by 1978.
 Middle English had yemme, gemme, contractions of yeve me (Middle English form of give me).

 TOMMY -- Gimme a cake.

 MAMMA -- If what? -- If you please .